rouze-d/lulzdos/README.md

 LULZDOS : DDoS TOOL

-DDoS is tool for takedown website or server.
+Lulzddos is tool for takedown website or server.
 This DDoS tool combine from Hping3 and T50.

 need:<br>
 sudo gem install lolcat<br>